Please read all the following page carefully as it contains important information about applying for the Student visa from inside the UK.

 You must remain in the UK whilst you are waiting for a decision on your application.
 If you travel outside the Common Travel Area before your visa application has been decided, your application will automatically be withdrawn.
 We do not recommend booking any travel until you have received your new visa/BRP.

 Applications in the UK usually take eight weeks when using the standard service.
 Please be aware that it may take longer than this and the University has no control over when your application will be decided.
-You should provide your biometrics either through the app or by attending an appointment at a UKVI Service Point as soon as possible after submitting your visa application online to avoid delays.

 If you apply using the Super Priority Service, you should get a decision on your application the same day as your appointment.
 It then takes up to two weeks to receive your new visa if you will receive a BRP card.
 Please be aware that at peak times, appointment availability may be limited.